-To address human and ecological health risks, Apex will conduct incremental sampling methodology (ISM) across the West, Central, and East Parcels.
+To address human and ecological health risks, Apex will conduct incremental sampling methodology (ISM) across the West, Central, and East Parcels, including the soil berms along the north border of the East Parcel (composite samples will be collected from beneath the concrete slab on the East Parcel).
 ISM was chosen to characterize risk across the Site based on the time, cost, and reliability of results.
-The methodology provides representative soil concentrations from specific volumes (sampling units; SUs) by collecting soil samples within increments within the SU.
+The methodology provides representative soil concentrations from specific volumes (the DUs) by collecting soil samples within increments within the DU.
 These increment samples are combined, processed, and subsampled at the laboratory according to field and laboratory protocols.
 Subsamples are then processed and analyzed by the laboratory to represent the mean for the volume of soil in the subsample.